 - Certificate issued by the legal representative of the entity that accredits that the signatory Rabbi genuinely and currently holds such condition according to the requirements in force in its statutory norms

 Other relevant documents:

-- Accreditation of the use of the ladino or “haketia” as a family langage
+- Accreditation of the use of the ladino or “haketia” as a family language

 - Birth certificate or “ketubah” or marriage certificate which states its celebration according to Castilla traditions

-- Detailed report issued by the competent entities that accredit that the applicant’s family names belong to the Spanish Sephardic Jew lineage
+- Detailed report issued by the competent entities that prove that the applicant’s family names belong to the Spanish Sephardic Jew lineage

 - Any other documents or circumstance that can irrefutably demonstrate the Spanish Sephardic origin